 The following information is for incoming families to Kensington Hilltop, both entering kindergarten or upper grades.
 If you do not find the answer to your question here, please call the office at 510-231-1415.

 How do I register my child for Kensington Hilltop?

-Kindergarten: Registration is January 9, 2017 to January 31, 2017 between the hour of 9:00 and 11:30 a.m. or 1:00 and 3:00 p.m.
+Kindergarten: Registration is January 14 2019 to January 31, 2019 between the hour of 9:00 and 11:30 a.m. or 1:00 and 3:00 p.m.
 Starting this year much of the paperwork can be completed online.
-Link to “info snap” – the online registration site, will be available on Jan.
-9th at 9am on wccusd.net.
+Link to “info snap” – the online registration site, will be available in January on wccusd.net.
 If you come in without filling out your online registration packet, we can still take the rest of your paperwork than you can go home complete and submit your online registration.
-If you’re not able to stay that day we can make an appointment for you to return with all your information on a later date.
-If you prefer a paper packet, one will be provided for you when you come to register (please note, office prefers online registrations).
-The office will also have a few computers available for parents to use.
+If you’re not able to stay that day, we can make an appointment for you to return with all your information on a later date.
 You will also be required to schedule an assessment for your child with one of the kindergarten teachers.
 Assessments are held in early spring.
 Note; the teacher you choose for your child’s assessment will not necessarily be your child’s kindergarten teacher.
 Please do not bring young children to your registration appointment.

-Upper Grade Registration: Registration for upper grades is identical to that of kindergarten with the exception that packets will be available on March 1, 2017.
+Upper Grade Registration: Registration for upper grades is identical to that of kindergarten with the exception that it will start on March 1, 2019.

 What documents do I need to bring to Registration?